NickvisionApps/libnick/README.md

 - libcurl
 - libintl
 - maddy

+### Windows Only
+The above dependencies must be installed, plus the following for Windows systems:
-- openssl
+- sqlcipher
-    - Used for sqlcipher, as libnick manually includes and compiles sqlcipher.

 ### Linux Only
-The above dependencies must be installed, plus the following for linux systems:
+The above dependencies must be installed, plus the following for Linux systems:
 - glib
 - libsecret
 - libuuid
+- openssl
+    - Used for sqlcipher, as libnick manually includes and compiles sqlcipher on Linux as the vcpkg version is broken.

 ## Consuming libnick via vcpkg
 libnick is available through `vcpkg`.